Zregnateews/SimpleNotify/README.md

 # SimpleNotify
-Simple plugin to make easy notifications.
+Simple plugin to make easy notifications (inspired by bootstrap alerts).

 ## To initialize a notification use: